Can Dehydration Cause Back Pain?

 However don't wait until you see any of these symptoms before taking a drink.

-So drink water regularly throughout the day rather than just when you are thirsty.
+So get into the habit of drinking water regularly throughout the day rather than just when you feel thirsty.

 How Much Water Do You Need To Drink Every Day?